Materials-Consortia/schemas/defs/v1.2/prefixes/si/pebi.md

     "$schema": "https://schemas.optimade.org/meta/v1.2/optimade/prefix_definition.md",
     "$id": "https://schemas.optimade.org/defs/v1.2/prefixes/si/pebi",
     "title": "pebi",
-    "symbol": "Ei",
+    "symbol": "Pi",
-    "display-symbol": "Ei",
+    "display-symbol": "Pi",
-    "description": "The pebi prefix as a dimensionless multiple of 2\u2075\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for refering to powers of 2.", "resources": [
+    "description": "The pebi prefix as a dimensionless multiple of 2\u2075\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for referring to powers of 2.", "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 9th Edition",